-Exposure to Roundup can occur through inhalation and / or direct skin contact.
-Some of the people who are at the highest risk of Roundup induced cancer are gardeners, farm workers and forestry industry employees who are generally exposed for long periods of time.
+Exposure to Roundup can occur through inhalation and/or direct skin contact.
+Some of those who are at the highest risk of Roundup induced cancer are gardeners, farm workers, and forestry industry employees who are generally exposed for long periods of time.

 What is Non-Hodgkin’s Lymphoma?

-Non-Hodgkin’s Lymphoma (NHL, or lymphoma) is a form of cancer that starts in lymphocyte cells.
-These cells are found in lymph nodes, bone marrow and in the spleen.
+Non-Hodgkin’s Lymphoma (NHL) is a form of cancer that starts in the lymphocyte cells.
+These cells are found in lymph nodes, bone marrow, and the spleen.
 There are two types of lymphoma:

 - Hodgkin lymphoma (also known as Hodgkin disease) is named after Dr. Thomas Hodgkin, who first described it

 These are two entirely different forms of cancer that behave and spread differently.
 Treatment for the two lymphoma types is distinct, so determining the exact type of lymphoma is important.
 Non-Hodgkin’s Lymphoma may present almost anywhere because lymphocyte cells are found in many places in the body.
 The main concentration of these cells lies in the following areas:

 - Lymph nodes: small organs found in the chest, abdomen, and pelvis, neck and arms and groin

 - Spleen: an organ in the lower left side of the torso

 - Thymus: a small organ behind the breastbone and in front of the heart